 - How is your work really about systems rather than projects or programs?
 How are you thinking and acting from a systems lens rather than other forms of intervention?

-- How have you come to understand the relevance of your own ‘internal’ state in order to make progress in your work for change?
-Have you ever ‘hit the wall’ in your work in a way that required you to go ‘deeper’?
+How have you come to understand the relevance of your own ‘internal’ state in order to make progress in your work for change?
+Name one or more personal “edges” (internal potentials/challenges) that you know you need to work on

 - Why is now the right time for you to join an 18-month program explicitly focused on linking inner work and social impact?